Comparison of Four Space Propulsion Methods for Reducing Transfer Times of Crewed Mars Mission: Mission to Mars

 \subsubsection{Return Trajectory}

-After completion of the ground operations, the crew ascends from the surface in the Mars operations vehicle (or part of it), returning to the transport capsule at low Mars altitude.
-After rendezvous and discard of the Mars operations vehicle, the transport capsule raises its orbit to return to the main spacecraft for the MtE (Mars to Earth) injection manoeuvre.
+After completion of the ground operations, the crew ascends from the surface in the Mars operations vehicle (or part of it), returning to the transport capsule at a low Mars orbit.
+After rendezvous and discard of the Mars operations vehicle, the transport capsule raises its orbit to return to the main S/C for the MtE (Mars to Earth) injection manoeuvre.

-The capture at Earth is similar to the one at Mars (the entire spacecraft is captured and possibly reused; also, propulsion systems with nuclear material would have to be carefully decommissioned).
+The capture at Earth is similar to the one at Mars (the entire S/C is captured and possibly reused; also, propulsion systems with nuclear material would have to be carefully decommissioned).
 Subsequently, the crew enters the transport vehicle and returns to LEO where it will be transported back to Earth's surface.

 A mission trade tree is displayed in Fig.~\ref{fig:Architecture_Main}, where we can see which propulsion system is used in each mission segment.
 When a coast transfer is selected no propulsion system is used during the interplanetary phase.